bennettdams/find-and-jump/README.md

-# find-and-jump 🔎🦘 (VS Code extension)
+# Find & Jump 🔍🦘 (VS Code extension)

-Easy way to find text, jump to it and cycle through matches.
+Easy way to find text, jump to it and cycle through matches, directly in your active editor window.

 ## Features